MieszkoGulinski/bun-ink-demo/README.md

 ## Data input

 Data input using `useInput` **doesn't work**, no key is intercepted, and closing the running Bun instance with Ctrl+C doesn't work.
-Tested on Bun 1.0.18 and later on 1.0.20.
+Tested on Bun 1.1.6.
 I wasn't able to find any workaround (yet?).
-If you want to try it on some newer Bun version (in the future, I'm writing this in December 2023), try `demos-display/1-with-use-input`.
+If you want to try it on some newer Bun version (in the future, I'm writing this in April 2024), try `demos-display/1-with-use-input`.

 ## Full height